LiamAs05/MedialAxis/MedialAxisCGAL/README.md

 ## Starting the Project

-You should now have the file `MedialAxis\MedialAxisCGAL\build\MedialAxis.sln`, which you should be able to run/compile.
+You should now be able to open `MedialAxis\MedialAxisCGAL\build\MedialAxis.sln` in Visual Studio.